madmachineio/docs/docs/overview/hardware/maker-kit.md

 # SwiftIO Maker kit

-The [Maker kit](https://www.madmachine.io/product-page/maker-kit-for-swiftio) is a great tool to get started with our SwiftIO board.
+The SwiftIO Maker kit is a great tool to get started with our SwiftIO board.
 You can learn the basic electronic concepts and make basic circuits.
-After you finish the built-in missions, you can create more based on what you have learned.
+After you finish the built-in missions, you can create more interesting projects based on what you have learned.

 Most parts adopt grove connectors, which allow you to connect a module using a 4-pin cable instead of 4 separate wires.
 So don't worry about the wiring.